valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 - 16% of properties that were at least a century old at the time of acquisition were in above average (>3) condition and (>7) grade.
 - There are 176 duplicates in the dataset, these properties properties were resold within a year.
 95% of these properties were resold at profit.
 None of them were upgraded or renovated.
 A worn-out property in Seattle was resold at 321% profit.
 - The most expensive houses are located in Seattle, Bellevue, Medina, Mercer Island and Kirkland.
+- There is one property with 33 bedrooms in a neighborhood where majority of the properties have 1-6 bedrooms only.
-- The features with the highest correlation with price are grade, sqft_living, sqft_living 15 and lat.
+- The features with the highest correlation with price are grade, sqft_living, sqft_living15 and lat.

 ### Preprocessing

 **Missing Values**
-* waterfront - As this has a very weak correlation with price, missing values were defaulted to 0.
+* waterfront - As this has a very weak correlation with price, missing values (11%) were defaulted to 0.
 * view - Since only 0.2% is missing and correlation with price is weak, these were also defaulted to 0.
 * sqft_basement - This was derived by getting the difference between sqft_living and sqft_above.
 * year_renovated - 97% of this column are zeroes and missing values.
 It was assumed that the properties were not renovated.